 NOISE WORKER

-My name is Martina Raponi, an Italian writer and artist based in Amsterdam, NL.
+I am Martina Raponi, an Italian artist and researcher based in Rotterdam, NL.

-My interest in Noise comes from my father's Deafness.
-When I was a kid, he would lay his head against my back, asking me to speak out loud so he could "learn" my voice through the vibrations of my rib cage.
+My interest in noise comes from my father's Deafness.
+When I was a kid, my dad would lay his head against my back, asking me to speak out loud so he could "learn" my voice through the vibrations of my rib cage.

 This vibratory and tactile quality of noise as an aesthetic relational object has been my very first fascination.
 With this, I entered a world of noise through a world of "silence": my father's.

-My father's Deafness, and my own position as a CODA (Child of Deaf Adults, a cross/inter-cultural identity that characterises my world view), helped me develop an inclination for objects of research which are complex, ramified, layered, irreducible to definitions through binary oppositions, and which always require a systemic and contextual analysis.
+My father's Deafness, and my own position as a CODA (Child of Deaf Adults, a cross/inter-cultural identity that characterizes my world view), helped me develop an inclination for objects of research which are complex, ramified, layered, irreducible to definitions through binary oppositions, and which always require an infrastructural and contextual analysis.

-My first research outcome was a book published by Auditorium Edizioni, in Italy, in 2015, titled "Strategie del Rumore: Interferenze tra Arte, Filosofia e Underground".
+My first research outcome was a book published by Auditorium, in Italy, in 2015, titled "Strategie del Rumore: Interferenze tra Arte, Filosofia e Underground".
 (It hasn't been translated into English yet.
 Will it ever?
 Time will tell)

-My interest in Noise throughout the years shifted from an underground-music-oriented perspective to a more systemic, societal, and political understanding of the topic.
-I look for Noise inside complexity, and I recognise complexity as an aesthetic value.
+My interest in noise throughout the years shifted from an underground-music-oriented perspective to a more systemic, societal, and political understanding of the topic.
+I look for noise inside complexity, and I recognize complexity as an aesthetic value.

 After the publication of the book, my research developed into more investigative projects which take the form of public participatory events, performative reading and writing, voice experimentations, sound production, installations, explorations of popular forms of consuming media, and academic engagement.

-One of my ongoing projects is Noiserr.
-Noiserr also became an entity in which I recognise myself as an expanded being and brain, in constant flux and (ex)change with others.
+One of my ongoing projects is noiserr. noiserr also became an entity in which I recognize myself as an expanded being and brain, in constant flux and (ex)change with others.

 I co-founded with artist [M] Dudeck the Ansible Institute, a transitory speculative fiction research laboratory.

-I am currently working on my second book, Psofotopias, and I started playing noise with my Theremin (her name is Ursula) - hands down one of the coolest instruments ever invented, affording a way of engaging with sound making that is intimately connected with movement, a central element in my own understanding and experience of noise, sound, and language.
+Since the end of 2023, I started performing with my Theremin (her name is Ursula, together we play thereminoise)—hands down one of the coolest instruments ever invented, affording a way of engaging with sound making that is intimately connected with movement, a central element in my own understanding and experience of noise, sound, and language.

 n